New Patients (918) 262-4731

 What Are Porcelain Veneers?

 Porcelain veneers are a simple and sure way to revive your smile and strengthen your teeth.
 They are a type of dental veneer that is wafer-thin.
 A dental veneer is a laminate that a dentist places over the front and sides of your teeth.
-They are custom-made to match the look of your surrounding teeth and fit perfectly in place.
-Veneers mostly correct damaged teeth and cosmetic issues, such as the following:
+A cosmetic dentist can place composite resin veneers or porcelain veneers.

 • Stained teeth